cifiuqa/addon-docs/docs/docs.md

     ```
 ---
 ### `raycast(origin: Vector3, target: Vector3, params: RaycastParams)` { data-toc-label="raycast" id="raycast" }
-This is a relatively advanced function for simply sending a beam between 2 parts and determining if it collides with anything.
+This is a relatively advanced function for sending a beam between 2 parts and determining if it collides with anything.
+For more information on raycasts, I HEAVILY recommend you look at some Youtube tutorials and this [Roblox Engine API Documentation](https://create.roblox.com/docs/workspace/raycasting).
+???+ info "Returns:"
 ---
 ## Events